tk-notes/lucas-meier-blog/content/posts/2023/03/young-man-shouts-at-computer/index.md

 I feel a general sense of malaise as we move towards a future in which large opaque models govern so many systems around us.
-With traditional software, we were at least rying to develop an understanding of the world, with effort, one could develop predictable models of what one was doing, how systems behaved.
+With traditional software, we were at least trying to develop an understanding of the world, with effort, one could develop predictable models of what one was doing, how systems behaved.
 It seems that we're moving towards a model of programming in which we conjure up new programs, which may or may not do what we want, and programming becomes a matter of validating